milieuinfo/minaraad/README.txt

 This will install the bin/buildout script for you.

-To create an instance you now run:
+To create a Zope instance you now run:

  $ bin/buildout